supreethmv/Q-Seg/README.md

 ### Notebook
 - **q_seg_pipeline.ipynb**: Located in the `examples` directory, this Jupyter notebook demonstrates the usage of Q-Seg functions on a toy example, providing a step-by-step walkthrough of the algorithm.
+- **Annealer_vs_Gurobi_experiments.ipynb**: Contains code to run experiments on a synthetic dataset.
+- **plots.ipynb**: Used for parsing logged data and generating plots as shown in the paper.

 ### Data and Figures Directories
-- Store any specific data used in the notebook in the `data` directory.
+- Store specific data and results in the `data` directory, including a subdirectory `results` with our experiment results for different seeds.
-- Place figures and diagrams for documentation in the `figures` directory.
+- Place figures and diagrams in the `figures` directory.

 ### Dependencies
 - List all required dependencies in the `requirements.txt` file, such as `qiskit_optimization`, `pylatexenc`, `dwave-ocean-sdk`, and `gurobipy`.